 The more comfort and ease with which you’re able to rest, the less likely it is you’ll be putting unnecessary strain on any one area in your body.

-Perfecting how to go to sleep after you’ve been interrupted by a poor quality of rest is easier said than done.
+Perfecting how to go to sleep after you’ve been interrupted is easier said than done.
 Memory foam mattress or not, the best mattress for you can be found and made accessible through a little bit of time, commitment, and research.

 Investing in your sleep by thinking about how the best mattress for your sleep position, the right weighted blanket, and a proper night routine should really be a priority when you’re looking to shift into taking better care of yourself.